 “The spiritual dimension of humanity…is that aspect of our nature that strives for unity or ultimate connectedness.” ~Aristotle, 384 BC

 WHAT DOES THIS MEAN AT OPEN SKY?
-The Open Sky program is designed intentionally so that just by going through the daily activities you will visit all “4 Rooms” each day.
-The Student Growth Book outlines activities and objectives to complete for moving through the stages of the program, all in the context of the four dimensions of health: Physical, Emotional, Mental & Spiritual.
+The Open Sky program is designed intentionally so that just by going through the daily activities students will visit all four rooms each day.
+The Student Pathway Workbook outlines activities and objectives to complete for moving through the stages of the program, all in the context of the four dimensions of health: physical, emotional, mental, and spiritual.

 Organic, Whole Foods

 At Open Sky, we believe in the healing power of foods, and nutrition is a simple way to teach students about mind-body health.
 Our menu includes a balance of the highest quality whole foods and organic meats, fresh fruits, and vegetables, free of pesticides, hormones and antibiotics.
 Many fruits and vegetables are grown on our farm or in our greenhouse in Mancos, Colorado.
 Menus are created to help students develop a healthy relationship with food and teach students what balanced nutrition is comprised of, the benefits of healthy foods, and how to choose, prepare, and enjoy healthy meals.